-The guidance under ASC 805-30 provides for the recognition of goodwill on the Acquisition Date measured as the excess of the aggregate consideration transferred over the net of the Acquisition Date amounts of net assets acquired and liabilities assumed.
-The Company's goodwill balance relates to the NEPSI Acquisition in fiscal 2020 and Infinia Technology Corporation in fiscal 2017 and is reported in the Grid business segment.
+The guidance under ASC 805-30 provides for the recognition of goodwill on the acquisition date measured as the excess of the aggregate consideration transferred over the net of the acquisition date amounts of net assets acquired and liabilities assumed.
+The Company's goodwill balance relates to the Neeltran Acquisition in fiscal 2021, the NEPSI Acquisition in fiscal 2020, and Infinia Technology Corporation in fiscal 2017 and is reported in the Grid business segment.